-Runners will depart from Streatley at 0900 on Saturday 16th October 2021 and make their way on Spur one to Little Wittenham on the first out and back section on the Thames Path.
+Runners will depart from Streatley in a rolling start format between 0830 and 0900 on Saturday 16th October 2021 and make their way on Spur one to Little Wittenham on the first out and back section on the Thames Path.
 On returning to Goring, runners will be faced with the more challenging second spur of the course, out to Swyncombe Farm on the Ridgeway before returning to Goring a second time.
 Spur three takes runners west on the Ridgeway to Chain Hill before returning to Goring for the final leg on the Thames Path to Reading and return for their 100 mile finish.

 Runners must finish within 28 hours total time to be classed as finishers of the event.